Archaversine/TypeChain/README.md

 ## Model Prediction with Multiple Models

 Let's say we want to have some sort of interaction between models.
-Instead of passing in a single model to the `Minichain` type, we can pass in any datatype given that we have the appropriate lenses to access the individual models.
+Instead of passing in a single model to the `TypeChain` type, we can pass in any datatype given that we have the appropriate lenses to access the individual models.
 In this example, we will use a tuple with the `_1` and `_2` lenses to represent the two different models.